Will Dr. Oz Push Medicare Advantage Plans Now That He's Confirmed?

 Medicare Plans K and L, for example, cap out-of-pocket spending for 2025 at $7,220 and $3,610, respectively.
 The out-of-pocket maximum for Medicare Advantage plans is $9,350 for in-network services and $14,000 for both in and out-of-network costs in 2025, but some plans set lower limits.

-The issue, too, is that their healthcare needs tend to increase as people age.
-And as Medicare Advantage enrollees get sicker, they tend to experience higher levels of coverage denials.
-The rate of older adults in the final year of their lives leaving Medicare Advantage and switching to original Medicare doubled from 2016 to 2022, per The Wall Street Journal, netting Medicare Advantage insurers over $6 billion and sticking taxpayers with the bill.
+The issue, too, is that as people age, their health care needs tend to increase, and as Medicare Advantage enrollees get sicker, they tend to experience higher levels of coverage denials.
+The rate of older adults in the final year of their lives leaving Medicare Advantage and switching to original Medicare doubled from 2016 to 2022, per The Wall Street Journal (paywall), netting Medicare Advantage insurers more than $6 billion and sticking taxpayers with the bill.

 The Medigap trap.
 Many people signing up for Medicare Advantage plans don't realize that if they decide to go back to original Medicare, they might not be able to get a Medigap plan for supplemental coverage.
 That's because Medigap plans are typically only available in most states in the first six months after you become eligible for Medicare.